 International Development at Sussex brings together Anthropology, Geography, International Relations, Economics, Sociology and History to provide you with an integrated approach to development issues.
 Our international reputation means leading development practitioners regularly visit campus, giving talks and providing career advice.
 Our staff are also practically engaged in development issues

-Sussex understands the need for graduates to gain a global perspective and so we encourage our undergraduate students to either study abroad, take up international work placements or compete for a bursary to fund international summer projects.
-Recent projects have included establishing an NGO in Rwanda, training chefs in India, teaching in Tanzania, and delivering a course on football refereeing, also in East Africa.
+At Sussex you can complement the global perspective of our courses through study abroad, international work placements or a bursary to fund international summer projects.
+Recent student projects have included establishing an NGO in Rwanda, training chefs in India, teaching in Tanzania, and delivering a course on football refereeing in East Africa.

 A vibrant international student community

 We are proud to recruit lively, passionate and proactive students.
 From the Sussex International Development Society, student organised seminars and film series to local and international volunteering, there are plenty of opportunities for you to get involved.
 Check out the SIDS (Student International Development Society) Facebook page